GantMan/PackingPeanut/README.md

 Use 0 or MODE_PRIVATE for the default operation, MODE_WORLD_READABLE and MODE_WORLD_WRITEABLE for more permissive modes.
 The bit MODE_MULTI_PROCESS can also be used if multiple processes are mutating the same SharedPreferences file.
 MODE_MULTI_PROCESS is always on in apps targeting Gingerbread (Android 2.3) and below, and off by default in later versions.

 ## Dependencies
-As of version `0.0.3` there were no dependencies, but PP was completely unable to store hashes!
-This was possibly due to a bug in RM Android... or a limitation of Android's JSON.
-Adding [Darin's moran gem](https://github.com/darinwilson/moran) allowed serialization of hashes.
-This means `motion-gradle` is also necessary for complete Packing Peanut excellence.
+Adding [Darin's moran gem](https://github.com/darinwilson/moran) allowed serialization of hashes for Android.
+This means `motion-gradle` is also necessary for complete Packing Peanut excellence on Android.

 ## Tests?

+  * **iOS:** Yup!
-Boy that would be nice wouldn't it?
+  * **Android:** Boy that would be nice wouldn't it?

 ## Contributing